Jass: Mittlerejass

 12 cards are dealt to three players.
 Tricks follow the usual Swiss-Jass trick rules.
 First card to break suit sets trump.
 If a non-trump is led, and second player plays a trump, third player can only play a lower trump if void of the original suit.
 No Stöck or Weissen.
 The aim is to avoid being in the middle position for total captured card points each round: Middle player gets -2 game points, and highest and lowest pt total gets +1 game points apiece.
 Going over 100 card-pts or getting no tricks will get you -2 (with +1 for the other two players) as well.
 The game may also be played without negative points ("Plus-Minus"), or by four players (called "Molotow", though different from the 4p game described below).

 Four-hand variants

 Coiffeur

-A corruption of Quoi faire? ("what shall I play?), Coiffeur is a game for at least two teams of two that is a cross between Jass, Yahtzee and Poker.
-All the contract options must be played once per game by each team, the team that determined the type of contract scoring the points they achieve.
+A corruption of Quoi faire? ("what shall I play?), Coiffeur is a four player compendium game played in partnership.
+All the contract options must be played once per game by each partnership.
+The partnership that determined the type of contract scores the points they achieve.